Javascript is not enabled.

 Drug safety

-The FDA would continue to approve medications, inspect drug-manufacturing facilities and regulate tobacco products, as these functions are paid for by user fees.
-It would also continue to address imminent threats to human health or life, including outbreaks of foodborne illness and infectious diseases, product recalls and drug shortages.
+The FDA will continue to approve medications, inspect drug-manufacturing facilities and regulate tobacco products, as these functions are paid for by user fees.
+It will also continue to address imminent threats to human health or life, including outbreaks of foodborne illness and infectious diseases, product recalls and drug shortages.

 Nutrition